fishingandforaging/fishingandforaging.github.io/index.md

 # Gallery

-Some photos from previos events and the people we work with
+Some photos from previous events and the people we work with

 <div class="multi-gallery">
     <div class="gallery-title">